-As the state WIOA Administrative Entity, the Idaho Department of Labor annually negotiates statewide WIOA performance measure levels with USDOL for each PY, which are reflected in each WIOA service provider's contract.
-Administrative Entity staff continually review the state's and providers' performance levels throughout the year to assess their progress.
+As the state Administrative Entity, the Idaho Department of Labor annually negotiates statewide WIOA performance measure levels (for each PY) with USDOL.
+These are reflected in each WIOA service provider's contract.
+WIOA Administrative staff continually review the state's and providers' performance levels throughout the year to assess the program's progress and overall contracts management.

-USDOL may consider several factors taking place within a state when negotiating the PY performance goals:
+USDOL considers several factors when negotiating the PY performance goals:

-- Increase/decrease in funding from the prior year - Number served in the prior year, - o types of activities used, - average participant costs - Service providers focus on special needs participants beyond eligibility - Service providers' proposed changes in program design, activities - Type of activities planned, increase/decrease in training costs - Availability of community organizations to assist with training/supportive services - Current economic impacts, labor market data, and forecasts - Any additional guidance from USDOL regarding program design and focus
+- Increase/decrease in funding from the prior year - Prior year number served, types of activities used, average participant costs - Service providers focus on special needs participants beyond eligibility - Service provider's proposed changes in program design, activities - Type of activities planned, increase/decrease in training costs - Availability of community organizations to assist with training/supportive services - Current economic impacts, labor market data, and forecasts - Any additional guidance from USDOL regarding program design and focus

-Once both parties agree, the state's new performance goals are applied to the new/renewed service provider agreements and IdahoWorks management reporting system.
+After both parties agree to the performance goals, the state's new PY performance goals are updated in the service provider agreement and online in the IdahoWorks management reporting system.